peter-ha/qskinny-website/index.md

             style: link
       - title: What is it?
         content: >-
-          QSkinny is written in C++, so its API is similar to QtQWidgets.
+          QSkinny is written in C++, so its API is similar to QtWidgets.
 It is based on the modern Qt graphic stack, so its backend is the same as the one QML uses.
         actions: